 - Be capable of bringing a positive, caring attitude each day, and leaving personal issues at the door when arriving to volunteer.

 - Be knowledgeable of, and adhere to Hutch School’s Healthy Student Policy.
 Volunteers should not enter school if exhibiting any signs of illness.

 - Provide emotional support and reassurance to students by being an attentive listener.

 - Strive to remain non-judgmental and flexible when assisting students who have values, lifestyles and interests that are different from your own.

-- Respect the privacy of students and abide by the SCCA/Hutchinson Center's confidentiality policies for patients and families.
+- Respect the privacy of students and abide by the SCCA/Hutch's confidentiality policies for patients and families.

 Volunteer time commitment varies depending on the needs of students.
 During an assignment, a volunteer will spend an average of one-two hours a week with a student, Monday through Friday.
 The weekly time commitment may be negotiated with the teaching staff.

 The Hutch School’s teachers coordinate assignments and supervise volunteers.
 However, volunteers may contact the school’s Administrative Assistant at (206) 667-1400 or the Manager of Volunteer Services at (206) 288-1071 when they have questions or concerns.